sanjulagathsara/Stuffbi-webapp-frontend/README.md

 ## Overview

 A modern frontend application built with web technologies for the Stuffbi webapp platform.
+This is a Personal Inventory Management System that can manage your personal belongings easily.

 ## Getting Started